Rudolph Moshammer: Career

 Born in Munich, Moshammer had an education in retail industry trading.
 He began to design fashion in the 1960s.

-His base of existence was his boutique "Carnaval de Venise" in Munich's high society street, Maximilianstraße.
+His first business was his boutique "Carnaval de Venise" in Munich's high society street, Maximilianstraße.
 There he created fashion for wealthy men from furs, cashmere, and silk.
 With this strategy, he attracted the high society of Munich and Germany.
 His international clients included Arnold Schwarzenegger, Johannes, 11th Prince of Thurn and Taxis, actor Richard Chamberlain, King Carl XVI Gustaf of Sweden, José Carreras, Siegfried and Roy, and German media personality Thomas Gottschalk.

-He had inherited the boutique from his mother, Else Moshammer.
+He initially ran the boutique together with his mother, Else Moshammer.
 He had a strong relationship with her and frequently appeared in public with her.
 She died in 1993.

 Moshammer was an eccentric and colorful personality.
 He was well known for carrying his Yorkshire Terrier dog Daisy in public wherever he went, and even wrote a book about her.

 Moshammer had a strong commitment to helping homeless people.
 For this he was awarded the "Martin's Coat 2000" of the radio station "Sankt Michaelsbund".

-Moshammer played in some TV films like in the German crime series Tatort.
+Moshammer had a number of appearances in German TV films including the crime series Tatort.

 He collaborated with the musical band "Münchner Zwietracht" ("Munich Discord"), with whom he was a contestant in the German Eurovision Song Contest preliminary round show in 2001.
 The song was entitled "Teilt Freud und Leid" ("Share Happiness and Sorrow").

 In 2002, Moshammer sold a shirt thought to have been worn by Napoleon I at the Battle of Waterloo at auction for more than €62,000 (US$81,200), donating the proceeds to a Munich homeless charity.